 The framework of posts and pages makes it simple to add material to WordPress.

 You can quickly add text, pictures, and videos to your content.
-Using the simple block editor, you may add images, videos, and other media to your WordPress posts and pages.
+You may add images, videos, and other media to your WordPress posts and pages using the simple block editor.

 Aside from the block editor, WordPress offers drag-and-drop page builders.
 This allows you to modify anything completely.